WoodsGao/rotatable_yolov3/README.md

-# pytorch_detection
+# rotatable yolov3

 ## Introduction

-Implementation of some detection models with pytorch, including YOLOV3, etc.
+A rotatable yolov3 model which can regress the angle of the bounding box

 ## Features

  - Advanced neural network models
  - Flexible and efficient toolkit(See [woodsgao/pytorch_modules](https://github.com/woodsgao/pytorch_modules))
- - Online data augmenting(by imgaug)
+ - Online data augmenting(By imgaug)
  - Mixed precision training(If you have already installed [apex](https://github.com/NVIDIA/apex))
  - Efficient distributed training(0.8x faster when using two 2080ti)
  - Add a script to convert to caffe model(By [woodsgao/pytorch2caffe](https://github.com/woodsgao/pytorch2caffe))